cloutcast/deso-rs/README.md

 # DeSo Rust Utilities
-    DeSo (BitClout) Transaction Signing, and Other Helpful Utilities
+    DeSo Transaction Signing, and Other Helpful Utilities

 Sign Transactions on the DeSo Blockchain.
 *This crate is intended to sign transactions.*